edelveart/edelveart/README.md

 ### About me
 _Mathematics empowers creative computing and art._ <br>

-I design inventive computational systems that animate concepts from arithmetic geometry and discrete structures, crafting immersive experiences for live coders, musicians, and inquisitive minds.
+I design inventive systems that animate concepts from arithmetic geometry and discrete structures, crafting experiences for live coders, musicians, and inquisitive minds.

 ### Bridges Between Worlds
 These libraries are my answer to a wild and fascinating question: